TechnologicNick/ScrapMechanicMaps-Lua-API-Docs/docs/Terrain-Script-Environment/Static-Functions/sm.json.md

 sm.json.fileExists( file )
 ```

-Returns whether a JSON file exists at the given path.
+Returns whether any file *or* folder exists at the given path.

 <strong>Arguments:</strong> <br></br>